-The four Kentucky River Counties associated with WAVE (Ballard, Carlisle, Fulton and Hickman) possess tremendous assets for the individuals who live here and the businesses who choose to operate in the region.
+The five Kentucky River Counties associated with WAVE (Ballard, Carlisle, Fulton, Hickman and McCracken) possess tremendous assets for the individuals who live here and the businesses who choose to operate in the region.
 During four WAVE focus group studies, the following regional assets were highlighted:

 ASSET - Small Town Compassion